 This typically gives me about an hour before we start on dinner, so I can play with them, catch up on work, or work on my home to-do list or a cleaning zone.
 Before doing any of that, I make sure their backpacks are put back together for the next day and put back where they know to go grab them in the morning, wash the lunch boxes, and get everything situated and ready for the next day.

 When it’s time to start fixing dinner, the girls know that they can stop and come help if they want to.
-I like to give my family a decent amount of time for us to all be present at dinner, so I’ll call the girls to come set the table and they each have jobs and responsibilities to get the table set.
+I like to give my family a decent amount of time for us to all be present at dinner.
+Therefore, the girls help set the table and they each have jobs and responsibilities to help get dinner on the table.

-Extra-curricular activities fit in when they fit in, and right now Franki’s is usually happening between 4 and 6 o’clock (including driving time).
+Extra-curricular activities fit in when they fit in, and right now Franki’s usually happen between 4 and pm. (including driving time).
 If Blaine is home, then the normal schedule stays on track.
-If he’s not going to be home, I put together a quick dinner, we eat, do quick baths, and skip the play time afterwards.
-We’ll still do a little singing or a couple of stories, but I tighten everything up a bit in order to fit in these extra activities so that the flow of the routine is still the same even if it’s happening at slightly different times.
+If he’s not going to be home, I put together a quick dinner.
+Then we eat, do quick baths, and skip the play time afterwards.
+We’ll still do a little singing or a couple of stories.
+However, I tighten everything up a bit in order to fit in these extra activities.
+That way the flow of the routine is still the same even if it’s happening at slightly different times.

 I dive into more detail with this framework inside of the Academy.
-If you’re on the fence about joining, feel free to pop your questions inside the Facebook Group and they’ll be answered by me and other moms there who are in the Academy and will share their experiences with you.
+If you’re on the fence about joining, feel free to pop your questions inside the Facebook Group.
+Our lovely community will love to connect and share their experiences with you.
 There’s no better time to join that now!

 Thinking about implementing these routines into your schedule?
 Tried them and loving them?
 Let me know in the comments below or head over to the Facebook group and let’s chat!